History of agriculture: South America

 The earliest known areas of possible agriculture in the Americas dating to about 9000 BC are in Colombia, near present-day Pereira, and by the Las Vegas culture in Ecuador on the Santa Elena peninsula.
-The plants cultivated (or manipulated by humans) were leren (Calathea allouia), arrowroot (Maranta arundinacea), squash (Cucurbita species), and bottle gourd (Lagenaria siceraria).
+The plants cultivated (or manipulated by humans) were lerén (Calathea allouia), arrowroot (Maranta arundinacea), squash (Cucurbita species), and bottle gourd (Lagenaria siceraria).
 All are plants of humid climates and their existence at this time on the semi-arid Santa Elena peninsula may be evidence that they were transplanted there from more humid environments.
 In another study, this area of South America was identified as one of the four oldest places of origin for agriculture, along with the Fertile Crescent, China, and Mesoamerica, dated between 6200 BC and 10000 BC.
 (To facilitate comprehension by readers, Radiocarbon calibrated BP dates in the above sources have been converted to BC.)

 In the Andes region, with civilizations including the Inca, the major crop was the potato, domesticated between 8000 and 5000 BC.
 Coca, still a major crop to this day, was domesticated in the Andes, as were the peanut, tomato, tobacco, and pineapple.
 Cotton was domesticated in Peru by 4200 BC.
 Animals were also domesticated, including llamas, alpacas, and guinea pigs.
 The people of the Inca Empire of South America grew large surpluses of food which they stored in buildings called Qullqas.

-The most important crop domesticated in the Amazon Basin and tropical lowlands was probably cassava, (Manihot esculenta), which was domesticated before 7000 BCE, likely in the Rondônia and Mato Grosso provinces of Brazil.
+The most important crop domesticated in the Amazon Basin and tropical lowlands was probably cassava (Manihot esculenta), which was domesticated before 7000 BCE, likely in the Rondônia and Mato Grosso states of Brazil.
 The Guaitecas Archipelago in modern Chile was the southern limit of Pre-Hispanic agriculture near 44° South latitude, as noted by the mention of the cultivation of Chiloé potatoes by a Spanish expedition in 1557.

 Mesoamerica

 In Mesoamerica, wild teosinte was transformed through human selection into the ancestor of modern maize, about 7,000 BC.
 It gradually spread across North America and to South America and was the most important crop of Native Americans at the time of European exploration.
 Other Mesoamerican crops include hundreds of varieties of locally domesticated squash and beans, while cocoa, also domesticated in the region, was a major crop.
-The turkey, one of the most important meat birds, was probably domesticated in Mexico or the U.S. Southwest.
+The turkey, one of the most important poultry birds, was probably domesticated in Mexico or the U.S. Southwest.

 In Mesoamerica, the Aztecs were active farmers and had an agriculturally focused economy.
 The land around Lake Texcoco was fertile, but not large enough to produce the amount of food needed for the population of their expanding empire.
 The Aztecs developed irrigation systems, formed terraced hillsides, fertilized their soil, and developed chinampas or artificial islands, also known as "floating gardens".
 The Mayas between 400 BC to 900 AD used extensive canal and raised field systems to farm swampland on the Yucatán Peninsula.